-Phishing gets its name from fishing.
-As when trying to catch a fish, hackers cast their lines by sending emails that appear to be from legitimate organizations — all with the hope that someone will take the bait and enter the information or credentials requested.
+As when trying to catch a fish, hackers cast their lines by sending emails with attention-grabbing subject lines that appear to be from legitimate organizations, hoping that someone will take the bait and enter the information or credentials requested.

-Once you’ve been phished, your identity is compromised.
-Hackers can then access your account or use the information you provided to forge your identity.
+Once you’ve been phished, hackers can access your accounts or use your information to steal your identity.
 Even if it’s a minor account, you should be concerned.
-For example, you may not be overly concerned if someone were to log into your Pinterest account.
-After all, you just pin arts and crafts ideas there.
-However, if you use the same username and password across all of your accounts, the hackers could easily attempt to log into various financial websites.
-Next thing you know, they have unfettered access to your bank or retirement accounts!
+For example, you may not be too worried about your Pinterest account, but if you use the same username and password on your other accounts, the hackers could use that info to access your bank or retirement funds!

-The problem is even worse with businesses where you may have dozens of employees using weak passwords and who may be easy to trick.
+You may have dozens of employees using weak passwords, and who may not be wise to these hackers.
 So how do you protect your business from these attacks?

 Fortunately, phishing emails tend to be obvious, especially if you know what to look for.
-Rather than taking the bait, look for the following five clues that an email may be a phishing scam:
+Rather than taking the bait, look for these five clues that an email may be a phishing scam:

-2. A request for personal information — Financial institutions, the IRS, and other organizations do not request sensitive information such as credit card numbers, Social Security numbers, login credentials, and so on via email.
-Even if the email appears to be from someone you know, even your local banker, be suspicious.
-Why do they need it?
-And if they need it, why are they using email?
-Most organizations, especially large ones, will contact you via regular mail first.
-Even if you feel the request is legitimate, do not send sensitive information via email.
-Call the person in question directly, using information you already have (and not the phone number supplied in the possible phishing email).
+Financial institutions, the IRS, and other organizations do not request sensitive information such as credit card numbers, Social Security numbers, login credentials, and so on via email.
+They use regular mail.
+Even if the email appears to be from someone you know, be suspicious.
+Why do they need it, and why are they using email?
+Even if you feel the request is legitimate, do not click or reply.
+Call the person in question directly, and don’t use the phone number in the possible phishing email.

-3. Unprofessional presentation — Does the message contain spelling or punctuation errors?
-Is it in broken English?
-In general, large organizations take professional communication seriously and would never send a message loaded with spelling and grammar errors.
-Similarly, some phishers will purposely misspell certain words that might otherwise flag their messages as spam or a scam.
+Does the message contain grammatical, spelling, or punctuation errors?
+Large organizations would never send an unprofessional message loaded with errors.
+Also, phishers sometimes misspell certain words that might trigger your spam filter.

-5. Attachments — Unsolicited email attachments are one of the most common means of spreading malware and ransomware.
-The attached file might look legitimate, with a name like resume.doc or shippinginvoice.pdf, don’t be fooled.
-It’s probably an executable file or a ZIP file containing malware.
+Email attachments are the most common means of spreading malware and ransomware.
+The attached file, even with a name like resume.doc or shippinginvoice.pdf, is probably an executable file or a ZIP file containing malware.
 If you didn’t request it, don’t open it.

 Educating your team about these threats and protecting your network with an anti-spam solution are your two best defenses against email phishing scams.
-Contact Quikteks at (973) 882-4644 to find out how you can prevent dangerous spam and phishing emails from impacting your business.
+Contact Quikteks at (973) 882-4644.
+We can help.